cfdisk/vti-banana-mipsel/README.md

 - `opkg update`

 ## Packages
-Packages ares listes in Packages.gz
+Packages are listed in Packages.gz